vijayPK/SpamClassifier/README.md

 http://sebastianraschka.com/Articles/2014_naive_bayes_1.html

-<a href="https://medium.com/@iamHarin/spam-classifier-in-12-lines-38744dcdcda8"> Check this article</a> to know how to works.
+<a href="https://medium.com/@iamHarin/spam-classifier-in-12-lines-38744dcdcda8"> Check this article</a> to know how this works.

-Using predict method of classifier are used to predict whether mail is spam or not.

 Code with :heart: